ActiveBrainAtlas/MouseBrainAtlas_dev/doc/running_scripts/environmentVariables.md

 All environment variables are set in `setup/config.sh`.
 This file will set 4 environment variables as described below as well as set up a virtual environment, called `mousebrainatlas_virtualenv`, from which you will run the code.

-This setup should be run with `$ source ./setup/config.sh` to set the repository directory properly.
-This will also create `mousebrainatlas_virtualenv` in your repository folder.
+`$ source ./setup/config.sh` will run the entire setup procedure.
+It will create `mousebrainatlas_virtualenv` in your repository folder and set all environment variables.
+These should be changed BEFORE running the command as described below.

 ### Evironmental variables
 ```python